Project 2025 Will Re-Ignite America’s Biggest Growth Industry: Medicare Fraud

 How Medicare Fraud Hurts the Nation

 Opponents of health care reform have railed against socialized medicine in other nations and often cite the long waiting periods that people must endure before they receive needed treatment.
-But as one of the most world’s most economically developed nations, with one of the world’s most expensive health care systems and the world’s largest per capita medical spending, the U.S. has done a poor job of delivering quality services compared to the dollars spent.
+But as one of the world’s most economically developed nations, with one of the world’s most expensive healthcare systems and the world’s largest per capita medical spending, the U.S. has done a poor job of delivering quality services compared to the dollars spent.

-How Medicare Fraud Affects Individual and Families
+How Medicare Fraud Affects Individuals and Families

-This abuse consisted of unnecessary tests administered at all hours of the day and night, unnecessary visits from non-relevant doctors who stopped in for a chat or minor exam, the prescription of unnecessary and expensive medicine, including a $6,000 a month prescription for a rare infectious disease from a communicable disease doctor (she had leukemia which is not communicable), as well as other unnecessary intravenous fluids.
-The most telling example was when she requested to be released from Morton Plant a few days before hospice that the chief intensive care attending physician said he wanted to keep her for a few extra days for “observation.”
-At the time she was terminal and any “observation” was obviously unnecessary, except for the expense of charging Medicare for the room.
+This abuse consisted of unnecessary tests administered at all hours of the day and night, unnecessary visits from non-relevant doctors who stopped in for a chat or minor exam, the prescription of unnecessary and expensive medicine, including a $6,000 a month prescription for a rare infectious disease from a contagious disease doctor (she had leukemia which is not communicable), as well as other unnecessary intravenous fluids.

 Medicare Fraud Affects Everyone